krateoplatformops/azuredevops-provider-kog-chart/README.md

 kind: BasicAuth
 metadata:
   name: azure-devops-basic-auth
-  namespace: adp
+  namespace: adp                  # Replace with your namespace
 spec:
   username: "anything"            # Any value as official Azure DevOps OAS suggests (field not used)
   passwordRef:
     name: azuredevops-secret
-    namespace: default
+    namespace: default            # Or your desired namespace
     key: token
 EOF
 ```

+Note that the namespace in the `metadata` section of the `BasicAuth` resource should match the namespace where the resources managed by this chart will be created (e.g., `adp` in the example above).

 ## Configuration